katzenpost/katzenpost/index.rst

 However we realize we cannot simply write a mix network and core protocol libraries and expect people to use them.
 Therefore we are working towards a demonstration encrypted chat client which will communicate over our mix network.
-In the spirit of pond this new chat client will use PANDA (Phrase Automated Nym Discovery Authentication) for the key exchange and the Signal Double Ratchet for the end to end encryption.

 Traffic analysis helps governments, corporations and Internet service providers learn more information about the communication even if it is